zohar1000/ng-cond/projects/ng-cond/README.md

 * getting error/complete indications
 * you can specify options for performance and behaviour

-The package weight 3k and have no dependencies.
+The package weight 18k and have no dependencies.<br/>

+In the description below, a reference to observable will mean also a promise.

 ## Some examples

-The examples below will use the following variables.
+The examples below will use the following variables:
 ```angular2html
 isInitialized: boolean
 data: any